cardstack/cardstack/packages/cardhost/README.md

 # cardhost

-The cardhost is an application container that hosts cards.
+The cardhost, aka Card Builder, is an application container that hosts cards.
 The cardhost is deployed as a stand-alone ember application outside of the mono repo.
-Because the cardhost is deployed as an isolated module outside of the mono repo, ***if any of its mono repo peer modules change, you'll need to rev the mono repo in order for the deployed cardhost to pick up the changes.***
+It works together with the Hub.

 ## Prerequisites